 ‘Yet many of the industries with the highest proportion of those working less than 20 hours per week are also those that have faced the tightest restrictions due to the pandemic.
 Industry sectors such as arts and recreation, which have been most affected by the coronavirus restrictions, are also those which have the highest share of their workforce working too few hours to be eligible for the higher JobKeeper rate.’

 It’s a case worth following in more detail.
-According to the report, the nature of the so-called gig economy has been explored in a– which found that the ‘gig’ economy affects the whole economy.
+According to the report, the nature of the so-called gig economy has been explored in a review of modern working practices – which found that the ‘gig’ economy affects the whole economy.
 However, ‘as the name suggests, it was born in and pioneered by the cultural economy’.
 In older economies large organisations employed staff on permanent contracts that covered the ups and downs of the economy.
 However, the report notes, ‘in today’s economy, employment is “just in time” – when the performance ends, so does the job.’

 ‘This means that the challenging work practices which the creative sector needs to confront extend way beyond the creative sector – hence on the one hand, the task is greater, on the other, there is the possibility of common ground in seeking change and therefore potentially a much broader coalition with a shared purpose.’